 - Women’s health/early pregnancy care/linkage to prenatal care and pregnancy options couselling/services

 - Human trafficking (policy and education)

-- Homelessness (improving waiting times, placement in shelter)
+- Homelessness (improving waiting times, placement in supportive housing directly from ED)

 - ED Social Medicine Team (a multi-disciplinary team dedicated to addressing the social determinants of health that drive frequent returns to the ED)

 - Improving care for sexual assault patients in the ED

 Social EM Faculty

 Stanford’s work focuses on ED screening for HIV and STIs, HIV prevention, and STI education.
 She is the Director of ED HIV/STI Screening at the Chicago Center for HIV Elimination (CCHE) and is an NIH-funded implementation scientist studying universal ED syphilis screening.
 She leads the ED Social Medicine Team, a multi-disciplinary team dedicated to addressing the social determinants of health leading people to return to the ED, and she has ongoing projects in the areas of human trafficking, sexual assault, and homelessness.
 She is the founder and co-chair of the ICEP Social EM Committee, serves on the ACEP Public Health and Injury Prevention Committee, and is the chair-elect of the ACEP Social EM Section.